avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 recorded pandemic, are the only epidemic lineages of *V. cholerae*.
 The many other lineages of *V. cholerae* are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
-In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of many hundreds or thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic that began in 2016 and continues to the present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).
+In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of many thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic that began in 2016 and continues to the present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/